 Digitization is the most efficient and scalable way to implement a self-inspection program.
 The benefits of a technological solution are as follows:

-1. Software gives you full, remote visibility over any type of inspection.
+1. Full, remote visibility over any type of inspection

 Configure your workflows and AQLs, roll out new standards and self-inspection guidelines at scale, and implement network-wide changes with unprecedented agility with a digital solution.

 Without this ability to standardize and configure, different partners would follow their own parameters and self-inspection results would be unreliable.
 The trustworthiness of this data is compounded by the fact that all workflows, reports, and CAPAs are entirely automated, thereby removing the risk of human error or manipulation.

 3. Analyzes enormous amounts of data

 All data from every third-party and self-inspection is being continuously fed into a data lake, which can be drawn on at any time for analysis and comparison.
 This creates new degrees of agility, allowing you to identify defects with predictive analytics and rapidly manage supply chain risk.

 The ease of this comparative analysis stems from the fact that digitized inspections allow you to roll out customized and standardized workflows at scale.
 With the sheer enormity of data being collected by the digital platform, analytics and AI capabilities are essential to create actionable insights for decision makers.